Notification of test date and time (including Speaking Test)

 - You will be asked to present your identification document (listed on your application form) to an IELTS Invigilator.
-Non-EU Nationals must present their passport.
-If you do not have your identification document, you will be unable to take the test.
+If you do not have your identification document, you cannot take the test.
 Your name, document number and personal details will be verified.
 You will be asked to sign the IELTS attendance register.
 Your image will be compared and verified with the photograph kept on file.

 - Once the verification and registration process has been completed, an Invigilator will show you to your seat.

-- Please note, once you enter the test room, no talking or hand gestures are allowed.
+- Please note that once you enter the test room, no talking or hand gestures are allowed.

-- Please listen carefully to the instructions provided by the IELTS invigilation team.
+- Listen carefully to the instructions provided by the IELTS invigilation team.
 If you have any questions on the day, please ask for assistance.

 There are no breaks between tests

-It is important to note, there are no breaks between tests - this is a security measure.
+It is important to note that there are no breaks between tests.
 We advise candidates to go to the bathroom before the test begins.
-Candidates are not permitted to go to the bathroom or leave the room
+Candidates are not permitted to go to the bathroom or leave the room:

-- in the last five minutes of each test
+- In the last 10 minutes of each test